 Coalition governments are a basic pattern of parliamentary democracy that is put to the test by new alliance necessities and options, among other things.
 Our research focusses primarily on the formation of coalitions: How are coalition negotiations organised?
 How do the internal party decision-making processes take place when forming a government?
 And what do coalition agreements achieve?

-In the programme Politikum - Der Meinungspodcast from WDR 5, Danny Schindler explained why political leadership and the ability to compromise on a daily basis are needed, but not necessarily extensive coalition agreements.
+For the Politikum podcast by WDR5 Danny Schindler explained why political leadership and the ability to compromise on a daily basis are needed for coalition talks.
+Extensive coalition agreements on the other hand are not necessarily needed.

 In view of new coalition options and necessities, internal party processes are becoming increasingly important when forming a government.
 In their article for the Zeitschrift für Politikwissenschaft, Oliver Kannenberg and Danny Schindler analysed the decision-making process of the Berlin SPD after the 2023 repeat election - from a power-political perspective and from the point of view of inner-party democracy.